PatternsTechGit/PT_GithubRepos/README.md

 >
 >![](images/40.png)
 >
-> You can see that new file is added but not commited yet.
+>
 -------------------
 >### **STEP 7: Commiting Changes**
 > *Git Commit* creates a commit, which is like a snapshot of your repository.
 These commits are snapshots of your entire repository at specific times.
 You should make new commits often, based around logical units of change.
 >
 >Over time, commits should tell a story of the history of your repository and how it came to be the way that it currently is.
 Commits include lots of metadata in addition to the contents and message, like the author, timestamp, and more.
 >
->To commit our chnages we will use
+>To commit your changes run
 >
 >```powershell
 >git commit -m yourmessage
 >```
->here *-m* shows the message showing what we have commited.
+>here *-m* shows the message representing what we have commited.
 >When we commit, we should always include a message.
 >By adding clear messages to each commit, it is easy for yourself (and others) to see what has changed and when.